temporalio/documentation/docs-src/python/how-to-develop-a-workflow-definition-in-python.md

   - python
 ---

-Workflows in Python are defined as classes.
+In the Temporal Python SDK programming model, Workflows are defined as classes.

-Specify the [`@workflow.defn`](https://python.temporal.io/temporalio.workflow.html#defn) decorator on the Workflow class to register a Workflow class.
+Specify the [`@workflow.defn`](https://python.temporal.io/temporalio.workflow.html#defn) decorator on the Workflow class to identify a Workflow.

 Use the [`@workflow.run`](https://python.temporal.io/temporalio.workflow.html#run) to mark the entry point method to be invoked.
 This must be set on one asynchronous method defined on the same class as `@workflow.defn`.
 Run methods have positional parameters.